Dr. Jekyll and Mr. Hyde (1913 film): Plot

-Part Two of the film sees Jekyll prepare his will in which he states that should he die or disappear, all of his worldly possessions should revert to Mr Hyde.
+Part two of the film sees Jekyll prepare his will in which he states that should he die or disappear, all of his worldly possessions should revert to Mr. Hyde.

 Alice visits Jekyll and, during her visit, Jekyll appears to be suffering from pain in his chest.
 Alice leaves to find help, and Jekyll transforms into Hyde again.

 Outside, Alice pleads with Lanyon and Utterson for help.
 Looking up at Jekyll's window, they are dismayed to see Hyde.
 While discussing what to do, Hyde prepares another drug after which the trio outside see Jekyll in the window.
 They turn away and leave, as Jekyll despairs, collapsing at his desk.

 Alice meets Jekyll once more while walking with Utterson.
 When Jekyll appears to suffer a headache, Alice goes inside the house to seek help.
 Meanwhile, Jekyll becomes Hyde yet again and this time attacks Alice's father.
 A search is made but Hyde cannot be found.

 A boy encounters Hyde who gives him a message to deliver to Lanyon.
 In it, Jekyll pleads for Lanyon to bring him the boxes from his desk, to be delivered to Jekyll's messenger at midnight.

 Lanyon brings the boxes to Hyde, who concocts and consumes the antidote and thus reveals to Lanyon that Hyde and Jekyll are one and the same.

-Some time later, we see Hyde has run out of the antidote and although he sends his servants throughout London seeking the ingredients, they are unable to do so before Hyde parishes.
+Some time later, we see Hyde has run out of the antidote and although he sends his servants throughout London seeking the ingredients, they are unable to do so before Hyde perishes.
 In the end, Jekyll is surrounded by his friends as Alice weeps over him.